Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Abstract

 \section{Abstract}

-Obtaining annotations for large training sets is expensive, especially in behavior analysis settings where domain knowledge is required for accurate annotations.
-Weak supervision has been studied to reduce annotation costs by using weak labels from task-level labeling functions to augment ground truth labels.
-However, domain experts are still needed to hand-craft labeling functions for every studied task.
-To reduce expert effort, we present {\algname}: a framework for automatically synthesizing data-efficient task-level labeling functions.
-The key to our approach is to efficiently represent expert knowledge in a reusable domain specific language and domain-level labeling functions, with which we use state-of-the-art program synthesis techniques and a small labeled dataset to generate labeling functions.
-Additionally, we propose a novel structural diversity cost that allows for direct synthesis of diverse sets of labeling functions with minimal overhead, further improving labeling function data efficiency.
+Obtaining annotations for large training sets is expensive, especially in settings where domain knowledge is required, such as behavior analysis.
+Weak supervision has been studied to reduce annotation costs by using weak labels from task-specific labeling functions (LFs) to augment ground truth labels.
+However, domain experts still need to hand-craft different LFs for different tasks, limiting scalability.
+To reduce expert effort, we present {\algname}: a framework for automatically synthesizing data-efficient task-level LFs.
+The key to our approach is to efficiently represent expert knowledge in a reusable domain-specific language and more general domain-level LFs, with which we use state-of-the-art program synthesis techniques and a small labeled dataset to generate task-level LFs.
+Additionally, we propose a novel structural diversity cost that allows for efficient synthesis of diverse sets of LFs, further improving {\algname}'s performance.
 We evaluate {\algname} in three behavior analysis domains and demonstrate that {\algname} outperforms existing approaches using only a fraction of the data.
-Our results suggest that {\algname} is an effective way to automatically generate labeling functions that can significantly reduce expert effort for behavior analysis.
+Our results suggest that {\algname} is an effective way to automatically generate LFs that can significantly reduce expert effort for behavior analysis.